Consumer Medicine Information

 Murelax can be taken with or without food.

-Take Murelax only for as longer as your doctor recommends.
+Take Murelax only for as long as your doctor recommends.

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
 Otherwise, take it as soon as you remember, and then go back to taking it as you would normally.